 As the ground contours alter it is necessary to reset the pressure within the main lift circuit as above, constantly raising or lowering control lever.

-Do not fold the machine up for transport before turning off the head float.
+Do not fold the machine up for transport before turning off the arm float.
+And discharging the pressure from the lift circuit.

-Optional - Debris Blower
+Debris Blower